mayainabox/CypressAssignment/README.md

 - Defines a `readPdf` function, which is used to read and parse a PDF file.
 - Returns the text content of the PDF as a Promise.

-This script plays a crucial role in the Cypress assignments, enabling the reading and validation of PDF content.

-Feel free to explore the folders and files to dive deeper into the code and assignments.